Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Theoretical framework

-The top quark has a spin of $\nicefrac{1}{2}$, and therefore can be represented as a qubit, the most basic unit of information in QIS.
+The top quark has a spin of $\nicefrac{1}{2}$ and, therefore can be represented as a qubit, the most basic unit of information in QIS.
 Hence, \ttbar can be represented by a two-qubit system, with its density matrix expanded as

 where $I_2$ is the $2\times 2$ identity matrix, $\sigma_i$ are Pauli matrices, $P_i$ and $\bar{P}_j$ describe the net polarization of the top quark and antiquark, respectively, and $C_{ij}$ represents their spin correlation matrix.
-The 3-component vectors $P_i$, $\bar{P}_j$ and the $3\times 3$ matrix $C_{ij}$ are extracted from the angular correlation of the \ttbar decay products with the highest spin analyzing power ($\approx\!1$) -- charged leptons and $d$-type quarks~\cite{Brandenburg:2002xr}.
+The 3-component vectors $P_i$, $\bar{P}_j$ and the $3\times 3$ matrix $C_{ij}$ are extracted from the angular distribution of the \ttbar decay products with the highest spin analyzing power ($\approx\!1$)---charged leptons and $d$-type quarks~\cite{Brandenburg:2002xr}.
 The indices $i$ and $j$ correspond to the axes of the basis selected for the measurement.

 Common choices for the spin measurement are the beam and helicity bases.
 Both are right-handed coordinate systems defined in the \ttbar center-of-mass frame~\cite{Bernreuther:2004jv}.
-The beam basis is defined by the unit vector $({\hat{x}, \hat{y}, \hat{z}})$, with the $x$ axis pointing towards the center of the LHC ring, the $y$ axis oriented vertically upward, and $z$ pointing along the proton beam axis, $\hat{z}=\hat{p}$~\cite{CMS:2008xjf}.
-The helicity basis~\cite{Baumgart:2012ay} is defined by the unit vectors $({\hat{k}, \hat{n}, \hat{r}})$, where $\hat k$ denotes the flight direction of the top quark, $\hat{r}=(\hat{p}-\cos\theta\,\hat{k})/\sin\theta$ and $\hat{n}=\hat{r}\times\hat{k}$.
+The beam basis is defined by the unit vectors $({\hat{x}, \hat{y}, \hat{z}})$, with the $x$ axis pointing toward the center of the LHC ring, the $y$ axis oriented vertically upward, and the $z$ axis pointing along the proton beam axis, $\hat{z}=\hat{p}$~\cite{ATLAS:2008xda,CMS:2008xjf}.
+The helicity basis~\cite{Baumgart:2012ay} is defined by the unit vectors $({\hat{r}, \hat{k}, \hat{n}})$, where $\hat k$ denotes the flight direction of the top quark, $\hat{r}=(\hat{p}-\cos\theta\,\hat{k})/\sin\theta$ and $\hat{n}=\hat{r}\times\hat{k}$.
 Here, $\theta$ is the top quark production angle with respect to $\hat{p}$, with $\cos\theta=\hat{k}\cdot\hat{p}$.
-For the helicity basis we use the sign convention of Ref.~\cite{Bernreuther2015}:
+For the helicity basis we use the sign convention of Ref.~\cite{Bernreuther2015},

 The evaluation of the different quantum observables considered here depends on the chosen basis.
 Specifically, in an event-dependent basis, such as the helicity basis, the axis orientation is modified according to the underlying \ttbar kinematics, leading, after integration over some phase-space variables (e.g., an azimuthal angle), to what has been referred to as fictitious quantum states~\cite{Afik:2020onf, Afik:2022kwm, Cheng2023, Cheng:2024btk}.
 On the other hand, the beam basis keeps its orientation fixed, leading to \textit{bona fide} quantum states.